Last week I was asked, should I text my ex? My answer: You should read this page. Then you can text your ex boyfriend or ex girlfriend (or not.)

-The answer, "it depends," would be an understatement because there are many considerations and caveats to cover before we get to the answer that is right for you.
+Why? because there are many considerations and caveats to cover before we get to the RIGHT answer that is

-Thankfully, relationships tend to follow certain patterns, and there are underlying principles that apply equally to all, regardless of sex or the type of relationship it is.
+Did you know relationships follow certain patterns?
+It’s true.
+With underlying principles which apply equally to all, regardless of sex or type of relationship it is.

-As a result, this article explains most of the circumstances people typically find themselves in (hey, there’s always that unique and rare scenario that is difficult to predict.)
-Still, hopefully, your search will end here.
+This is how this article answers most of the circumstances people find themselves in (and hopefully your search will end here.)